Glass bottle giant Orora halts Middle East production amid war and warns of hit to earnings

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-This includes a one-off hit of about €9m and €11m related to the Ras al Khaimah facility.
+This includes a one-off hit of about €9m and €11m related to the Ras al Khaimah facility, it confirmed.

-Orora said it had also observed “a combination of a slower offtake in spirits, and a mix shift toward lower price and margin spirits products”.
+Orora said it had also observed “a combination of a slower offtake in spirits, and a mix shift towards lower price and margin spirits products”.

 While it still expects total sales volumes in the 2025 financial year to be higher than the prior corresponding period, it will be lower than previously anticipated.